A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Conclusion

 It was observed in our prior computational experiments in the normed vector space case~\cite{duruisseaux2020adaptive} that geometric discretizations which respect the time-rescaling invariance and symplecticity of the Bregman Lagrangian and Hamiltonian flows were substantially less prone to stability issues, and were therefore more robust, reliable, and computationally efficient.
 As such, it is natural to develop time-adaptive Hamiltonian variational integrators for the Bregman Hamiltonian introduced in this paper describing accelerated optimization on Riemannian manifolds.

-This will require some additional work, since the current approach for Hamiltonian variational integrators involves Type II/Type III generating functions $H_d^+(q_k. p_{k+1})$, $H_d^-(p_k, q_{k+1})$, which depend on the position at one boundary point, and the momentum at the other boundary point.
-However, this does not make intrinsic sense on a manifold, since one needs the base point in order to specify the corresponding cotangent space, and one should ideally consider a Hamiltonian variational integrator construction based on discrete Dirac mechanics~\cite{LeOh2008}, which would yield a generating function $E_d^+(q_k, q_{k+1}, p_{k+1})$, $E_d^-(q_k, p_k, q_{k+1})$, that depends on the position at both boundary points and the momentum at one of the boundary points, which can be viewed as a discretization of the generalized energy $E(q,v,p)=\langle p,v\rangle - L(q,v)$, in contrast to the Hamiltonian $H(q,p)=\ext_{v}\langle p,v\rangle - L(q,v)=\left.\langle p,v\rangle - L(q,v)\right|_{p=\frac{\partial L}{\partial v}}$.
-Applying such a generalization of Hamiltonian variational integrators to the Bregman Hamiltonians introduced in this paper will yield a novel class of robust and efficient accelerated optimization algorithms on Riemannian manifolds.
+Developing an intrinsic extension of Hamiltonian variational integrators to manifolds will require some additional work, since the current approach involves Type II/Type III generating functions $H_d^+(q_k, p_{k+1})$, $H_d^-(p_k, q_{k+1})$, which depend on the position at one boundary point, and the momentum at the other boundary point.
+However, this does not make intrinsic sense on a manifold, since one needs the base point in order to specify the corresponding cotangent space, and one should ideally consider a Hamiltonian variational integrator construction based on discrete Dirac mechanics~\cite{LeOh2008}, which would yield a generating function $E_d^+(q_k, q_{k+1}, p_{k+1})$, $E_d^-(q_k, p_k, q_{k+1})$, that depends on the position at both boundary points and the momentum at one of the boundary points.
+This approach can be viewed as a discretization of the generalized energy $E(q,v,p)=\langle p,v\rangle - L(q,v)$, in contrast to the Hamiltonian $H(q,p)=\ext_{v}\langle p,v\rangle - L(q,v)=\left.\langle p,v\rangle - L(q,v)\right|_{p=\frac{\partial L}{\partial v}}$.

+However, a more practical method relies on the fact that we have a Riemannian manifold, which is endowed with a Riemannian exponential and Riemannian logarithm that can be used to construct an extension of Hamiltonian variational integrators using geodesic normal coordinates.
+For many important matrix manifolds, one can replace the Riemannian exponential in the geodesic normal coordinates by a retraction~\cite{Absil2008}, which is often constructed using matrix factorizations.